Affiliate links on Android Authority may earn us a commission. Learn more.

 The larger battery makes the controller heavier, but Sony has made an effort to make the controller as light as possible.
 Compared to the new Xbox Series X controller, the DualSense weighs about the same at around nine ounces.

 Speaker and microphone

-How much will the PS5 controller be?
+How much is the PS5 controller?